 - Dependence.
 This is when you must have what you are addicted to function.

 - Addiction.
 Your brain and body can’t regularly work without being “high.”
-You are feeling adversely much worse without the substance because you are not feeling the initial feelings of using.
+You are feeling much worse without the substance because you are not feeling the initial feelings of using.

 Signs of Addiction